noke-inc/noke-core-api-documentation/README.md

 ### POST /upload/
 > __Warning__
 > **DON'T CALL THIS ENDPOINT** <br/>
-> *The Nokē Mobile library documentation calls this automatically when a response comes back to the app.
+> *The Nokē Mobile library calls this automatically when a response comes back to the app.
 This description is included for informational purposes.*

+Although you should not implement this endpoint, it is critical that the Noke Mobile library has the correct mobile API key and Mode because if the library can't call this endpoint initial lock setup (using the /unlock/ endpoint) will fail.

 Used to upload lock activity logs from a phone app using the  *Nokē Mobile library*.
 Requires a session string from the lock (*see Nokē Mobile library documentation [Android](https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*), a mac address, and can optionally take a tracking key to associate to lock activity.